dotink/inKWell-2.0/external/docs/getting_started/routing.md

 #### Cues {#token_cues}

-The symbol on the left side of the token prior to the colon is called a **cue** in inKWell.
-Cue's are built in matches which can be used shorthand for common parsing.
-It is also possible to use a completly custom regular expression in place of a cue.
+The symbol on the left side of the token prior to the colon is called a *cue* in inKWell.
+Cue's are characters, symbols, or custom regular expressions which define what format of information you want to match in place of the token.
+The built-in cues use single characters to readily accomidate the most frequently used matching patterns.

+The example below, however, shows a circumstance where you may wish to use a more complete regular expression:

 ```php
 '/news/[(breaking|editorials|stories):category]/[+:id]-[!:slug]' => 'ArticlesController::show'